bastienkody/pipex_tester/README.md

 * valgrind tests only if linux kernel

-* on mac os, you might need homebrew installed to install timeout command
+* on mac os, there is no command 'timeout' by default ; the tester will try to install it (coreutils) if you have Homebrew

 # Problems
-* infinite loop if commands not run silmutaneously : must launch process and set a timeout

-* if segfault, the script writes on std err and it destoyes display. should i redirect script std-err? then i cant get the "segfault" error on the appropriate test to ...
+* if segfault, the script writes on std err and it destoys display. should i redirect script std-err? then i cant get the "segfault" error on the appropriate test to ...

 # Tests
 ## Mandatory ##